-SSO works based upon a trust relationship set up between a Service Provider (Paydock) and an Identity Provider.
-A certification is exchanged between the Identity Provider and the Service Provider.
-This certificate can be used to validate information sent from the identity provider to the Service Provider so that the Service provider is aware the information comes from a trusted source.
+SSO works based upon a trust relationship between a Service Provider, such as Paydock, and an Identity Provider (IdP), such as Auth0.
+Both parties exchange an SSL certification (i.e. encryption protocol).
+Its purpose is to validate information sent from the Identity Provider to the Service Provider so that the Service provider knows that the data comes from a trusted source.

-b.
-Meta data - here is information for a Service Provider about an Identity Provider;
+- Metadata - the information for a Service Provider about an Identity Provider.

-c.
-Login direct link - this is a working link for logging into Paydock.
+- Login direct link - a working link for logging into your Paydock account.